 The emerging nature of the markets in which we compete make it difficult for us to accurately forecast our revenue in any given period.

-Historically, most of our revenue has been derived from our vivoPharm business, which we have committed to a plan to sell.
+Historically, most of our revenue was derived from the vivoPharm business, which we sold before the end of 2022.
 Revenue from StemoniX have historically derived from the sale of iPSC-based microOrgan plates to pharmaceutical, biotechnology and research customers or the performance of DaaS for these customers.
-We anticipate revenue generated from these activities will substantially cease in the first half of 2022, and we will focus on our therapeutic drug discovery and development using our iPSC human disease models.
+Our revenue previously generated from these activities substantially ceased in 2022 as we focused on our therapeutic drug discovery and development using our iPSC human disease models.
 Therefore, we will not generate revenue until we are able to successfully develop and discover drug candidates and partner with pharmaceutical and biotechnology companies and other industry partners.